san650/ember-cli-page-object/DOCUMENTATION.md

 ## Setup

-You can include `page-object` module using the `import` construction as follows
+You can include `page-object` module using the `import` construct as follows

 ```js
 import PO from 'page-object';